1. Logging in

 The modulatory effect of the query ligand on the selected protein can be viewed in the “Effect Prediction” tab.
 If no calculation has been previously performed, click the “Run Effect Prediction” button to compute the predicted effect.
 Predicted interaction types include "Activator", "Inhibitor" or "Unknown", and the four molecules that most resemble the query molecule are displayed for each uniref level of prediction.
 Uniref levels make use of compounds known to interact with the "Exact" protein, as well as with proteins having 100, 90 and 50% sequence similarities.
 Note that some proteins will not be able to compute an effect due to lack of data to create an accurate model.

 The results from a Proteome Screen can be displayed graphically by clicking the Network Analysis icon in the left-hand sidebar.
-Click on the "Apply Graph Type" dropdown in the upper left hand corner to display a visualization that annotates proteins with disease, drug, and/or cellular location information.
+Click on the "Apply Graph Type" dropdown in the upper left hand corner to display a visualization that annotates proteins with drug and/or cellular location information.
 The data can further be explored using custom filters for specific diseases, keywords, gene ontologies or locations by clicking the “ADD FILTER” text above the predefined graphs dropdown.
 Filters work similarly to those in the Putative Binders Table (see section 7.1 above) where a term can be excluded by clicking on the green filter pill to turn it pink.

 Click on the Context Panel tab to the right of the graph to expand a dynamic panel with supplementary information.
 Clicking on a graph node populates the panel with additional details for the selected protein, disease, or drug, while clicking on a link displays information for both nodes and the relationship between them.